YoranFox/datascience-portfolio/portfolio.md

 #### Results

 The results we got from the script are saved in a DataFrame and exported to a folder.
 As a group we started to visualize the results to get insights into the data that was generated.
-I focussed on the balancing methods, for this I created a visualisation to see the relation between different balancing methods with Accuracy vs Classes amount for every model.
+I focussed on the balancing methods, for this I created a visualisation to see the relation between different balancing methods with Accuracy vs Classes amount for every model type.
+The accuracy values are the means of the models with every feature combination.

 <img src="https://github.com/YoranFox/datascience-portfolio/blob/main/Experiment_Balancing acc vs classes.png" alt="alt text" width="800" height="400">

+With help of this visualisation we were able to confirm that the Balancing method we were going to use in the final model is indeed the best one for that model.
+Because when you look at the Logistic Regression model you can see that Under sampling has the highest score.

 </details>